 Tax Incentives for Higher Education

-You may be able to deduct interest you pay on a qualified student loan.
-And, if your student loan is canceled, you may not have to include any amount in income.
+You may be able to deduct interest you paid on a qualified student loan.
+And, if your student loan was canceled, you may not have to include any amount in income.
 The deduction is claimed as an adjustment to income so you do not need to itemize your deductions on Schedule A Form 1040.